GENERAL Brite PLATING - BLOG

 Once your metal parts are formed, you can apply surface designs and textures to your components.
 You can do this by hammering them with a chasing hammer and by stamping them with steel stamps.

 Another method is to use a flexible shaft rotary power tool with texturizing wheels to create different surface textures.
 Component parts can also be sandblasted to create a grainy surface texture.
-Different grades of sand can be used to
+Different grades of sand can be used to create small or large marks on the metal to create a surface finish.

 Solder Your Metal Components